 Picture by Authority Dental under CC 2.0 license

-Do not use water flosser or electric toothbrush for at least a few days.
+Do not use a water flosser or electric toothbrush for at least a few days.
 The best solution is a traditional toothbrush or a dental implant cleaning brush if you received one from your dentist.

 Follow the right diet